AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * Deep Learning: This is where I build upon my existing machine learning knowledge where I deal first derivatives from matrices to tensors.
 This is where I really learn on how broadcasted tensors leads to collapsed first derivative tensors and accumulate the gradients along the broadcasted axis.
 In addition, I also learnt how algorithms can learn from images, texts and audio from this subject.
 While it looked complicated when I first started this course, I eventually get it once I write these algorithms by hand many times in the DataPredict™ library.

+### Experience Knowledge

+* Whenever I encounter gradient-based optimization algorithms, I would look into multiple websites for first derivatives and eventually do gradient descent or ascent formulation.
+Eventually, this makes my brain automatically create the first derivatives formulation without needing to visit the websites except in hard cases.

+* For algorithms I never implemented in DataPredict™, I generally looked into multiple websites to see all the optimization formulation and see the individual steps before translating into code.
+I tend to skip algorithms that has mathematical notations that are hard to read and converted to code.
+From there, I take on the more easier ones first, which sometimes ends uo leading me to converting harder algorithms to code.

 ## Conclusion

 If anyone thinking they can simply let the AI to fully code a library like DataPredict™, I would tell them to spend their AIs' tokens somewhere else.